mclemcrew/digital-garden-jekyll-template/_notes/Books/The Sound of a Room.md

 What's the point of this all?
 > "...to recognize the audbility of an environment is to record my presence within it" (15)

-The sound recorder is objective, your ears and brain are note.
+The sound recorder is objective, your ears and brain are not.
 This is referred to as the [[Cocktail Party Effect]].
 We are always hearing, but selectively listening (16)

 ##### A Day In the Life